shraddhapandey100/shraddhapandey100/README.md

 Here are some ideas to get you started:
 -->

-- I am a computer science engineering student at VIT Bhopal University, specializing in cyber security.
-- 🌱 I'm presently learning Java programming and DSA along with MERN technology.
-- 👯 I'm hoping to work on a team and contribute my knowledge to one that works on a large scale to benefit society and broaden my skill set.
-- 💬 So far, I've worked on projects that focus on cyber security and use Python as its technology.
-- Please contact me via LinkedIn (https://www.linkedin.com/in/pshraddha30/) or Twitter (https://twitter.com/home).
-- 😄 Pronouns: Shraddha.
-- ⚡ Fun fact: I am highly passionate about playing with computers and acquiring new skills at all times.

 <h3 align="center">An aspiring Web Developer, Pationate to learn new things.</h3>
 <p align="left">
   <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920"